Bihar Sharif: Conquests and dynastic transitions

 In 1193, during the time of Ikhtiyar ad-Din Muhammad bin Bakhtiyar Khilji's conquest of Bihar, he came to conquer eastern parts of India and destroyed Nalanda University.
 En route to Nalanda, he allegedly damaged the Buddhist monasteries of a place now called Bakhtiyarpur.
 He then came to Vihar, where he completely destroyed Odantapuri University, and the Buddhist viharas before leaving for Nalanda.
 In Koshak, Nalanda, he appointed Qazi Syed Ibrahim Danishmand as the Qazi-ul-Quzat of Bihar making him incharge of enforcing Sharia law in the region.
 A few years after Khilji's departure, local Bundela Rajput regained control of the city from its Muslim rulers.
 Bundela Rajputs then ruled the area until the reign of Raja Biththal.

-The image, in the chapter on India in Hutchison's Story of the Nations edited by James Meston, depicts the Muslim Turkic general Bakhtiyar Khalji's massacre of Buddhist monks in Bihar, India.
+Bakhtiyar Khalji's massacre of Buddhist monks in Bihar, India.
 Khaliji destroyed the Nalanda, Vikramashila, and Odantapuri universities during his raids across North Indian plains, massacring many Buddhist and Brahmin scholars.

 The district of Nalanda formed a part of the territory under Muslim rulers of Bengal till 1320 AD when Ghiyasuddin Tughlaq separated Bihar from Bengal.

 Delhi Sultan Muhammad bin Tughluq (r.1324–1351 CE) then sent Syed Ibrahim Mallick with an army to conquer the Magadha region.
 After a fierce battle, the outnumbered Raja army was defeated and Raja Biththal was killed.
 The conquest of Bihar was a major achievement for Delhi, and on this occasion the Sultan conferred upon Syed Ibrahim Mallick the title of "Madarul Mulk", after which he was called "Mallick Baya".
 He was then appointed governor of Bihar by the Sultan, and he ruled over the region until his assassination in 1353 CE.

 Its control passed into the hands of the Sherqui Dynasty of Jaunpur from 1394 to 1486 CE.
 After that it was amalgamated with the Muslim kingdom of Gauda.